hashicorp/terraform-aws-vault/README.md

    - [Latest Ubuntu 16 AMIs](/_docs/ubuntu16-ami-list.md).
    - [Latest Amazon Linux AMIs](/_docs/amazon-linux-ami-list.md).

    **WARNING!
-Do NOT use these AMIs for your production setup.
+Do NOT use these AMIs in your production setup.
 In production, you should build your own AMIs in your
      own AWS account.**

 1. Deploy that AMI across an Auto Scaling Group in a private subnet using the Terraform [vault-cluster